jamespeapen/journals/src/epigenetics/interplay_between_cancer_genome_epigenome.md

 While genetic mechanisms of oncogenesis are more easily seen and understood, epigenetic mechanisms can be powerful ones that can be transferred through cell divisions.
-Mutations in epigenetic regulators are important lead to major changes in cancer cell epigenomes.
-Genetic mechanisms can inactivate tumor-supressor genes or work with epigenetic mechanisms to make mutations and epigenetic dsyregulation more likely.
+Mutations in epigenetic regulators are important and lead to major changes in cancer cell epigenomes.
+Genetic mechanisms can inactivate tumor-suppressor genes or work with epigenetic mechanisms to make mutations and epigenetic dsyregulation more likely.